-The source files required for a paper are: a single file in Word, RTF or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material.
+The source files required for an article are: a single file in Word, OpenOffice or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material.
 These should be uploaded as described in the online submission instructions.
+Alternatively, authors may use publBio to prepare and submit their article directly.

 3.10.
-File transfer
+Revisions

-After initial submission, any revised or new files should be uploaded via the web interface only after a specific request from a Co-editor; these files should be uploaded at the web address provided by the Co-editor.
+After initial submission, any revised or new files should be uploaded via the web interface only in response to a specific request from a Co-editor; these files should be uploaded at the web address provided by the Co-editor.